-The Transformation Board, chaired by the Transformation Director and attended by Chief Officers, programme managers and representatives from across the force and PCC meets monthly to review progress and agree priorities and actions on the key project areas.
+Throughout 2019/20, the Transformation Board, chaired by the Transformation Director and attended by Chief Officers, programme managers and representatives from across the force and PCC meet monthly to review progress and agree priorities and actions on the key transformation project areas.
 It oversees the delivery of appropriate outcomes to achieve strategic objectives and to monitor the benefits realisation.
-The realised benefits from the transformation programme in terms of efficiency and the generation of savings are being closely monitored as the work develops, as they form a significant proportion of the financial savings targets within the Medium Term Financial Plan and are critical to the future financial sustainability and efficiency of the force.
+The realised benefits from the transformation programme in terms of efficiency and the generation of savings are being monitored as the work develops, as they form a significant proportion of the financial savings targets within the Medium Term Financial Plan and are critical to the future financial sustainability and efficiency of the force.

-During 2017/18 the Alliance continued its joint operation with other public sector organisations in the region to collaborate on the provision of estates services through Place Partnership Limited (PPL).
-The PCC is responsible for setting the estates strategy for West Mercia police, but this is managed on a daily basis by PPL a public sector company, with the aim of providing economic and regeneration benefits.
-The PCC is committed to identifying options and opportunities for sharing, investing and updating the remaining estate especially where it can deliver more effective policing and enhance the collaboration between emergency services.
-This will be part of a longer term strategy to ensure the force remain efficient and effective in protecting people from harm and creating a safer West Mercia.
+During 2019/20 West Mercia continued its joint operation with other public sector organisations in the region to collaborate on the provision of estates services through Place Partnership Limited (PPL).
+The PCC is responsible for setting the estates strategy for West Mercia Police, but this is managed on a daily basis by PPL, with the aim of providing economic and regeneration benefits.
+The PCC is committed to identifying options and opportunities for sharing, investing and updating the estate especially where it can deliver more effective policing and enhance the collaboration between emergency services.
+This will be part of a longer term strategy to ensure the force remains efficient and effective in protecting people from harm and in creating a safer West Mercia.